Sunday, March 31, 2024

 Tom Petty

 Three months ago, my son Kyle and I were hiking on a steep slick-rock pour-off.
-I fell forward and flew over him, hit the ground and conked my head.
-Kyle and I were trying to catch some little frogs and return them to the muddy pond on the bottom of the slick-rock.
+We were trying to catch some little frogs and return them to the muddy pond on the bottom of the slick-rock.
 He was bending over to grab one of these little frogs below me and I was standing above him with my boots gripping the steep slope.
+Not thinking about my surroundings, I leaned forward to look at the frog and ending up falling.

 Now, slick-rock is a misnomer as it is not slick at all.
 It's actually a gritty, rough sandstone that grips the bottom of one's shoes and is deceivingly easy to walk on.
 And a pour-off is where the rain concentrates after a storm to flow downhill on rock, also known as a seasonal waterfall.
-So, I'm standing above Kyle, not thinking about my surroundings.
-I leaned forward and the next thing I knew, I was on the ground with an aching head.
+In wet years, the pool underneath this pour-off becomes filled with water, but this year it was just wet and quickly drying sand.

-Kyle heard me say, “Ah, ah,” right before I flew over him.
-He tried to grab my flailing arm but he couldn’t catch it.
-But somehow I twisted around in mid-air, landed on my right butt cheek and hit the back of my head on the surprisingly hard ground.
+Kyle tried to grab my flailing arm, but he couldn’t catch me.
+Instinctively, I twisted around in mid-air, landed on my right butt cheek and hit the back of my head on the surprisingly hard ground.
 I probably fell about six feet.

-My glasses were flung off, but they weren’t broken or anything.
-Kyle called out, "Dad, Mom fell," to my husband Scott, who was waiting for us nearby.
-By the time Scott reached me, I was sitting on a rock, feeling dizzy.
+My glasses flung off, but they weren’t broken or anything.
+Kyle called out to my husband Scott, who was waiting for us nearby.
+By the time Scott reached me, I was sitting on a rock with an aching head and feeling dizzy.
+I don't remember getting up from the ground and walking to the rock.
 Both Scott and Kyle agreed that I should go to the hospital and helped me walk back to the car.
-After stopping by the house to change, Scott and I drove to the emergency room.
+After stopping by the house to change, Scott drove me to the emergency room.

 A CT scan showed a crack in my skull on the top of my head, although I have no idea how I hit it there, and two small brain bleeds in the subarachnoid and subdural layers of tissue between my skull and my brain.
 (I'd never heard of these layers before and had to look them up later).
 The doctors diagnosed me with a concussion and kept me in the hospital overnight to make sure the bleeding had stopped.
 Although they woke me up every hour to make sure my pupils were equal, I knew where I was, I could focus on how many fingers they were holding up, and I was grateful to be there.

 Before I lost my sense of smell, I didn't understand the difference between taste and flavor.
-Think of when you last had a cold and couldn't breath in through your nose.
+Think of when you last had a head cold and couldn't breath through your nose.
 You couldn't taste your food very well because you couldn't smell what you were eating.
-However, you could still pick out some flavors because the chewed up food in your mouth also passes by your olfactory nerves a second time when you breathe that in.
+However, you could still pick out some flavors because the chewed up food in your mouth also passes by your olfactory nerves a second time when you breathe in.
 The molecules coming from the outside of your body tell you what you are going to eat via your nasal cavity.
 The molecules coming from inside your mouth give you the ability to distinguish between flavors.
-Taste buds plus aroma, both from your nose and mouth, equals flavor.
+Taste buds plus aroma from both your nose and mouth equals flavor.

 Here is a good link if you want to learn more about the sense of smell: https://www.physio-pedia.com/Olfactory_Nerve